By: Chris ⎜ Last updated

 Two notable stops between Trollstigen and Geiranger, both in Valldal near Gudbrandsjuvet.

-Jordbærstova sits 5 km outside Valldal, heading toward Trollstigen.
-Valldal is strawberry country, and this place has built its reputation on a single dessert: strawberry cream cake made with local berries, sponge, and enough whipped cream to require a nap afterward.
+Jordbærstova is 5 km before Valldal.
+Valldal is strawberry country, and this place has built its reputation on a single dessert: strawberry cream cake made with local berries, and plenty of whipped cream.
 July and August are the months to get it with the fresh fruit.
 The café operates out of a restored farmhouse and serves proper hot food too.
-The Sunday lunch buffet is the main event if you time it right, with bacalao, meatballs, and stews.
-Weekday lunches are simpler but still filling.
+The Sunday lunch buffet is the main event if you time it right, with bacalao, meatballs, and stews, while weekday lunches are simpler.

 Gudbrandsjuvet Café is at the gorge itself, in a building designed by Jensen & Skodvin to match the viewing platforms.
 You're not here for the hot food.
-The café does coffee, pastries, and cinnamon rolls, and occasionally a venison burger with lingonberries shows up on the menu, but don't count on the hot food being available.
+The café does coffee, pastries, cinnamon rolls, and occasionally a venison burger with lingonberries shows up on the menu, but don't count on the hot food being available.
 Prices run a bit high for what you get, which is the usual story for such a stop on a major tourist route.
-The café open mid-May to mid-October, roughly 10:00 to 17:00, depending on when Trollstigen itself opens.
+The café is open during the summer season roughly 10:00 to 17:00, depending on when Trollstigen itself opens.
 Stop for the architecture, coffee, pastries and the gorge.
-If you want a proper meal, get it at Jordbærstova.
+If you want a meal, get it at Jordbærstova.

 Eidsdal-Linge ferry and Ørnevegen

 The route requires one ferry crossing between Eidsdal and Linge.
 The crossing takes about 10 minutes, and ferries run frequently in summer.
-From Linge, the road climbs again via Ørnevegen, the Eagle Road, another series of 11 hairpin bends descending toward Geiranger.
+From Linge, the road climbs again via Ørnevegen, the Eagle Road, before you have another series of hairpin bends descending toward Geiranger.

 Read more about payments for ferry crossings in our Scenic Routes main article